emptythevoid/flipperzero/infrared/Sony_DVD_rmt_D185A/README.md

-This seems to be exactly the same as https://github.com/emptythevoid/flipperzero/tree/main/infrared/Sony%20DVD%20RMT%20D165A
+This is essentially the same remote as the Sony DVD RMT D165A, but with the added buttons: Replay, Advance, Slow Play, Fast Play